union-imgcross icon

 Setting Up Payroll in Croatia

 To set up payroll and manage taxes in Croatia, it is necessary to have clarity regarding your responsibilities as an employer.
-As a foreign company, you can opt from the following options to ensure your compliance with the local laws of Croatia.
+As a foreign company, you can opt for the following options to ensure your compliance with the local laws of Croatia.

 1. In-house payroll: In-house payroll is managed by an HR team in the internal department of the same business.
 HR team members are employees of the business.
 They also draw their pay from the same payroll system, similar to other employees.